Realistic Blur Synthesis for Learning Image Deblurring: Experiments

 We evaluate the proposed pipeline on other datasets.
 Specifically, we apply several variants of our pipeline to the sharp source images of the GoPro dataset~\cite{Nah_2017_CVPR} to synthesize more realistic blurred images.
 Then, we train a deblurring model on synthesized images, and evaluate its performance on the RealBlur\_J~\cite{jsrim-ECCV2020} and BSD~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} datasets.
 The BSD dataset consists of three subsets with different shutter speeds.
 We use all of them as a single set, which we denote by BSD\_All.

-\paragraph{Generalization Ability of Real Datasets} To examine the generalization ability of real datasets, we compare the methods 1 and 2 in \Tbl{other_dataset_result}.
+\paragraph{Limited Coverage of Real Datasets} We examine the performance of real datasets on other real datasets to study the coverage of real datasets.
+To this end, we compare methods 1 and 2 in \Tbl{other_dataset_result}.
 The comparison shows that the performance of a deblurring model on one dataset significantly drops when trained on the other dataset.
-This proves the limitation of the existing real datasets and the need for datasets with larger coverage.
+This proves the limitation of the existing real datasets and the need for a blur synthesis approach that can generate realistic datasets for different camera settings.

 \paragraph{Improving GoPro} The method 3 in \Tbl{other_dataset_result} performs na\"{i}ve averaging to the sharp source images in the GoPro dataset~\cite{Nah_2017_CVPR} without gamma correction.
-The method 4 performs gamma decoding with $\gamma=2.2$, na\"{i}ve averaging, and then gamma encoding with $\gamma=2.2$.
+The method 4 performs gamma decoding, na\"{i}ve averaging, and then gamma encoding.
 These two methods correspond to the original generation processes of GoPro.
 As the images in both RealBlur\_J~\cite{jsrim-ECCV2020} and BSD~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} datasets have blur distorted by the CRFs, the method 4 performs better.
 However, both of them perform much worse than the real-world blur training sets for both RealBlur\_J and BSD\_All.

-The method 5 performs 0.01 dB worse on RealBlur\_J.
+The method 5 performs 0.01 dB worse than the method 4 on RealBlur\_J.
 This again shows that frame interpolation without considering noise may degrade the deblurring performance as it reduces noise as discussed in \Sec{analysis_using_RSBlur}.
 Adding Gaussian noise (method 6), and saturated pixels (method 7) further improves the deblurring performance on both test sets.
-For noise, the methods 6 and 7 simply add Gaussian noise with standard deviation $\sigma=0.0112$.
-We can also observe that our saturation synthesis approach (method 7) improves the deblurring performance on both test sets.
-This proves the generalization ability of the proposed method.
+For Gaussian noise, we simply add Gaussian noise with standard deviation $\sigma=0.0112$.